lbjlaq/Antigravity-Manager/README_EN.md

         - **Bug Fixes**:
             - **Single Account Switch Restriction Fix**: Resolved the issue where the switch button was hidden when only one account existed.
 Now, manual Token injection can be triggered for a single account by clicking the switch button.
             - **OpenAI Custom Mapping 404 Fix**: Fixed model routing logic to ensure mapped upstream model IDs are used, resolving 404 errors during custom mapping.
             - **Proxy Retry Logic Optimization**: Introduced smart error recognition and a retry limit.
-Implemented fail-fast protection for 404 and 429 (quota exhausted).
+Implemented fail-fast protection for 404 and hard quota exhaustion (while honoring short `429` retry delays).
             - **JSON Schema Deep Cleanup (Compatibility Enhancement)**: Established a unified cleanup mechanism to automatically filter out over 20 extension fields unsupported by Gemini (e.g., `multipleOf`, `exclusiveMinimum`, `pattern`, `const`, `if-then-else`), resolving 400 errors when CLI tools invoke tools via API.
             - **Claude Thinking Chain Validation Fix**: Resolved the structural validation issue where `assistant` messages must start with a thinking block when Thinking is enabled.
 Now supports automatic injection of placeholder thinking blocks and automatic restoration of `<thought>` tags from text, ensuring stability for long conversations in advanced tools like Claude Code.
             - **OpenAI Adaption Fix**: Resolved issues where some clients sending `system` messages caused errors.